wpb-astro/skymapper/README.md

 ![Density map of benchmark galaxies in DES](examples/depth_map_lss_1024_YlOrRd_4-9_gray.png)

 ### Scalar function map with scatter plot

+This example explains what happens inside of `plotMap()`, in case you want to modify specific aspects.

 If the data is in the form of a scalar function, defined on a regular grid in RA/Dec, there are two options to plot it.